Frequently Asked Questions

 Yes!
 We will ask for an email address at the time of registration.
 You will receive a confirmation/receipt and then you will receive a reminder 24 hours prior to the start of the class.

 What is your refund policy?

-Refunds will be given if a student withdraws at least one week prior to the start of the course, less a processing fee of $10.
-No other refunds will be granted.
-Full refunds will be granted for any course that is cancelled due to low enrollment or the fee may be transferred to another class.
-Note: 3rd party providers noted in catalog have their own refund policies that apply to students.
+Adult & Continuing Education: Refunds will be given if a student withdraws at least one week prior to the start of the course, less a processing fee of $10.
+No other refunds will be granted – fees are committed to your class once it starts.
+Note: 3rd party providers noted in the catalog have their own refund policies that apply to students.
+Refunds will be granted for any course that is cancelled due to low enrollment or the fee may be transferred to another class.

 Can I get a course completion certificate?

 Tuition fees must be paid at the time of registration.

 We accept all major credit cards, cash, or checks made payable to CCACE.
 A space cannot be held without payment in full.

 Where are classes held?